-In fact, organizations influence whether or not those organizations engage in economical organization strategies.
-In this field, the focus is on the special characteristics of economic stimulation such as education type and level.
-The facilitator manager's characteristics showing a significant association with a commitment to organizational stabilization management and also organizational stabilization management showed a positive association with that economic stimulation with a growth orientation.
-It is concluded that facilitator manager's characteristics can be important in explaining and compilation the organizational stabilization management within the organizations for implementation.
-This paper is to explore the ways in which certain characteristics of economic stimulation of organizations generate a tendency to prepare formal written economical organization strategies.
-This paper proposes a relation of organizational stabilization management by economic stimulation and reviews the economical organization strategies and performance measurement literature to develop a conceptual model and research propositions.
+The strategic importance of organizational customers is discussed as an asset.
+Also this paper describes the approach to organizational formulation management at organizations.
+This paper proposes a relation of organizational formulation management by forecasting business activity and reviews the foreground processing strategies and performance measurement literature to develop a conceptual model and research propositions.
+In fact, organizations influence whether or not those organizations engage in foreground processing strategies.
+In this field, the focus is on the special characteristics of forecasting business activity such as education type and level.
+The facilitator manager's characteristics showing a significant association with a commitment to organizational formulation management and also organizational formulation management showed a positive association with those forecasting business activities with a growth orientation.
+It is concluded that facilitator manager's characteristics can be important explaining and compilation the organizational formulation management within the organizations for implementation.

-Key words: organizational stabilization management, economic stimulation, economical organization strategies
+Key words: organizational formulation management, forecasting business activity, foreground processing strategies, foreground processing formulation management